SpessMahrine/AdEva3CombAsst/README.md

   (1) Error handling.
 The basic terminal prompt is wrapped in a try/except statement so that data persists despite typos, but the handling is bad and there are other unhandled errors elsewhere.

-  (2) It doesn’t actually do much and many things, including Hit Effects and Weapons are incomplete.
-Workaround is to wait for me to finish this or finish it yourself.
-Probably let me know if you’re going to do that so we can pool our efforts.

-  (3) Typos.
-No workaround, a lot of the text will end up changing anyway.
+  (2) Project is in an incomplete state.
+Nothing to do but wait or help.

 Planned features, kind of in order:

-  (1)	Prompt framework that allows guided creation of arbitrary actors and weapons.

-  (2)	GMs having permissions to modify all actors in any way.

-  (3)	Manual mode that prompts you for dice results instead of rolling dice for you.

-  (4)	Condition framework.

-  (5)	Action framework.
+  (1) Encapsulate everything in single Combat framework so that the same bot can run multiple combats.

+  (2)	Encapsulate all players into Director framework that also handles GM permissions.

+  (3) Sectors and Engagements framework build into Combat.

+  (4) Action framework so that Actors can actually do things.

+  (5)	Condition framework so that Actions can have results.

   (6)	Trigger framework.
+Tied heavily to Conditions and required to make Conditions work right.

   (7)	Initiative framework.

-  (8) Combat map/engagement framework.
+So that Rounds and Intervals advance correctly.

-  (9) Save/load functions that offload everything to file(s).
+  (8) Save/load functions that offload everything to file(s).

-  (10) Character creation function that creates a loadable character.
+  (9) Character creation function that creates a loadable character.

-  (11) Some sort of GUI option, which will likely be a fork of this project into a standalone application in case you want to play with people IRL instead of online.
+  (10) Some sort of GUI option, which will likely be a fork of this project into a standalone application in case you want to play with people IRL instead of online.